k0warite/k0warite/README.md

 ### About me
 * I'm a 14 years old student from Malaysia.
 * I also make some music (EDM).
-* Programming is only a hobby for me, not a jobs.
+* Programming is only a hobby for me, not a job.
 * I'm currently aiming for the [**Kyoto University**](https://www.kyoto-u.ac.jp/en 'Kyoto University')

 ### Projects spotlight